anuraghazra/github-readme-stats/readme.md

 ### Themes

-With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization).
+You can customize the look of your card with in-built themes without [manual customization](#customization).

-Use `&theme=THEME_NAME` parameter like so :-
+Use the `&theme` parameter like so :-

 ```md
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&show_icons=true&theme=radical)
 ```

-#### All inbuilt themes :-
+#### All in-built themes :-

-dark, radical, merko, gruvbox, tokyonight, onedark, cobalt, synthwave, highcontrast, dracula
+The following are the in-built themes:
+ - dark
+ - radical
+ - merko
+ - gruvbox
+ - tokyonight
+ - onedark
+ -  cobalt
+ - synthwave
+ - highcontrast
+ - dracula

 <img src="https://res.cloudinary.com/anuraghazra/image/upload/v1595174536/grs-themes_l4ynja.png" alt="GitHub Readme Stats Themes" width="600px"/>

-You can look at a preview for [all available themes](./themes/README.md) or checkout the [theme config file](./themes/index.js) & **you can also contribute new themes** if you like :D
+You can preview  all available themes [here](./themes/README.md), or in the [theme config file](./themes/index.js) **You can also contribute new themes** :D

 ### Customization

-You can customize the appearance of your `Stats Card` or `Repo Card` however you wish with URL params.
+You can customize the appearance of your `Stats Card` or `Repo Card` with URL params.

-#### Common Options:
+#### Allowed parameters:

 - `title_color` - Card's title color _(hex color)_
 - `text_color` - Body text color _(hex color)_